MVCEBC/Trellix-Analytic-Service-Integrator/README.md

    <img width="800" alt="1" src="https://user-images.githubusercontent.com/25227268/178490885-6313649d-9f54-48fb-89fe-cb41d9f7b574.png">

-5. Generate an API Key in DOD and enter this key in line 21.
+5. Generate an API Key in DaaS and enter this key in line 21.

 6. Run the flask app with the following command.
 Specify the listening IP address and Port. (e.g. listen on all IPs and port 8080)